-and created by Wraith, and Aakashi.
+MSF High is a webcomic and more.
+It is hosted here and created by Joseph "Wraith" Fanning and Allison "Aakashi" Decker.
 It is a comic that takes place in a rather special High School.
 People who are in near-death situations, people who have lost everything in life, are taken from all across the galaxy, whisked away in an instant.
 Here, they are invited to train, and become heroes.
 Upon graduation, they can go anywhere they wish in the galaxy to fulfill a new life.
 One of the main rules of MSF High?
 Every day, all damage and changes to your body is fixed.
 Even if you die, you wake up good as new!

 Of course, since the school is practically run by Anime Cliches, it is likely that problems will arise.
 Then again, in a school where Martial Arts and Magic are core classes, and the "Language" course also teaches you to cast spells from scrolls, things are likely to get weird.
 Oh, and don't forget that the Gym teacher considers flaming dodgeballs good motivational tools!

 This leads to another prime characteristic of MSF High.
 Many people at MSF High can transform students into other forms, and even change people's gender.
-The two main offenders are Nurse Keiri and Ms. Fenris (The magic teacher.)
+The two main offenders are Nurse Keiri and Ms. Fenris (the magic teacher).
 With the amount of danger at this school, however, visits to the nurse are rather common.
 Rainer, for instance, tends to get quite his share of karma.

 The comic generally concentrates on humor based on the characters, and the rather strange situations they find themselves in.
 It does however have a good dose of action and romance, with drama in the character's backgrounds as well.